A Meeting Organizer’s Top Priority

 While most planners think marketing should be a lower priority or even performed last, they are sadly mistaken.
 In today’s world marketing drives everything we sell or buy.
 If you are selling event space to attendees and/or vendors then marketing must take its proper importance.
 You can do everything right, but without really great marketing you won’t have the perfect event and you may even risk experiencing what a lot of live events are experiencing—lower attendance.
 Many live events are seeing reduced numbers and while marketing is not the cure-all, without it your event won’t reach its full potential.

-To start, planners can gather data on past events, audience demographics, and groups’ mission statement.
+To start, each meeting organizer can gather data on past events, audience demographics, and groups’ mission statement.
 Write these down and be prepared to spend time articulating as many details to your marketing group.
 You must spend enough time for them to understand what you know and what you have created as core values of your event.
 While this may sound like a simple task, if the message and advertising is off track, your event will not reach its audience or clearly articulate the events value, and it is this intrinsic value that people are compelled to attend any event.
 They will place a value on the information, products, and experience they have at your event.
+A top priority for a meeting organizer.